"Welcome back to the Isle of the Eye!"

 "What in Ghea did My‑re ask for?"
 Sheila asked herself out loud.

-Westwind stayed in the empty arena in Shadowspire after the gladiatorial games, a routine he continued after Araminth left with her parents.
+Westwind stayed in the empty arena in Shadowspire after the gladiatorial games, a routine he continued after Araminth had left with her parents.
 She said she would return in two weeks, but as the months passed, he received no word.
-Deep in his heart, he knew her parents were not going to let her return.
-She would be mated and he would never see her again.
+Deep in his heart, he knew her parents would not permit her to return.
+She would be mated, and he would never see her again.
 The arena doors creaked open.
-The new cleaning crew was here.
-He rose to leave; there was no point waiting any longer.
-He'd be back here again in two weeks.
-It was a comforting rut.
+The new cleaning crew arrived.
+No point waiting any longer.
+He rose to leave.
+He'd be back here again in two weeks to continue his comforting rut.

 A single person entered.
-Traveling across the sands, a hooded figure in a red robe entered through the entrance.
+Traveling across the sands, a hooded figure in a red robe came through the entrance.
 By the silhouette, the person was female.
-She carried a bucket of water with an over-sized sponge floating on top.

 Westwind stopped in his tracks.
 "Mint?"

-Araminth pulled back her hood showing her fair skin and freckled nose.
-She tossed her tawny red hair back, which was a little rangy like her small, slender build.
+Araminth pulled back her hood, showing her fair skin and freckled nose.

 "Are you injured, my love?"
 Araminth asked.

 "The doubts were real.
-My mate was selected and the mating ceremony was to start when father ceased it."
+My mate selected, and the mating ceremony ready to begin when my father ceased it."

 "What?
-His mind changed?
-You must have been convincing for Yrioth to let you come back," Westwind said.
+Has his mind changed?
+You must have been convincing for Yrioth to allow you to come back," Westwind said.

 "That doesn't mean I might have an 'accident' within next year, does it?"
 Westwind asked with worry in his tone.

-"No, father thinks in terms centuries, not years.
+"No, father thinks in terms of centuries, not years.
 You have nothing to fear," Araminth said.

-Back on Willow Beach, on the Isle of the Eye, My-re sat on a solitary wooden lounge chair that could have been there since the beginning of time.
-Most of the paint had peeled away and the original color faded to the annals of history, yet it was still comfortable.
-She breathed in the lake's fresh water air as the waves lapped rhythmically onto the shore.
-It had a calming effect and her mood had lightened considerably.
-In the far distance, a giant storm was forming, but it would not reach the shore for some time.
+Back in Willow Beach, on the Isle of the Eye, My‑re sat on a solitary wooden lounge chair that could have existed since the beginning of time.
+Most of the paint had peeled away, and the original color faded to the annals of history, yet it was still comfortable.
+She breathed in the lake's freshwater air.
+The waves lapped rhythmically onto the shore.
+It had a calming effect, and her mood lightened considerably.
+A giant storm formed in the distance but would not reach the shore for some time.
 She looked down from above and watched as two sand lizards darted playfully back and forth across the beach with each other.
 All was right in Ghea for the moment.
-Sensing a familiar presence, her eyes looked up and she smiled.
+Sensing a familiar presence, her eyes looked up, and she smiled.